JamilSo-cmd/CCAPDEV_MCO/README.md

 ## Members

 The members responsible for this project are:
--Friborg, Gert Daniel
+- Friborg, Gert Daniel
--Donaire, Lorenzo Lyon
+- Donaire, Lorenzo Lyon
--Tan, Josef Michael
+- Tan, Josef Michael
--So, Brandon Jamil
+- So, Brandon Jamil